-Making healthy lifestyle choices can help you feel better, may help slow the progression of the disease and improve your ability to cope with the changes that you are experiencing.
+Making healthy lifestyle choices can help you feel better, may help slow the progression of dementia and may improve your ability to cope with the changes that you are experiencing.
 Healthy choices include:

 - staying socially connected

 - choosing healthy food

 - being physically active

 - reducing stress

-- avoiding head injuries by wearing a helmet when you go biking
+- avoiding head injuries by wearing a helmet when you bike, ski or do similar activities

 - seeking support to break harmful habits such as smoking

 - exploring treatment options with your physician and scheduling regular checkups

 - getting adequate sleep

 - participating in a fitness and social program

-4. Give your brain a work out
+4. Give your brain a workout

-Studies have shown that mental stimulation improves brain activity and may help maintain brain health throughout life.
 Many people with Alzheimer's disease agree that it is important to put your brain to work every day.
 Challenging your brain doesn't have to be difficult.
 It can be as simple as dialing the phone with your less dominant hand or as complex as learning a new language.
-For extensive information and exercises on improving memory, concentration and problem-solving, see the By Us For Us[®] Guide: Memory Work Out1 written by people with dementia for people with dementia.
+For more information see the By Us For Us[©] Guide: Memory Work Out1 written by people living with dementia for people living with dementia.
+Refer to the References section below.

-5. Manage triggers
+5. Manage stress

-Many people with the disease talk about "triggers" - situations that cause agitation, increased stress or more difficulty thinking.
-Understanding your triggers and how to respond to them is important in reducing the incidence of these situations and their impact.
-A number of specific triggers and solutions are detailed in the By Us For Us[®] Guide: Managing Triggers2 written by people with dementia for people with dementia.
+Many people with Alzheimer's disease talk about situations that cause increased stress or more difficulty thinking.
+Understanding what situations are stressful and how to respond to them is important in reducing the incidence of these situations and their impact.
+A number of specific stressors and solutions are detailed in the By Us For Us[®] Guide: Managing Triggers2 written by people living with dementia for people living with dementia.
+Refer to the References section below.